ots-m2m/sew-lwm2m-reference-design/README.md

         sudo ifconfig wlan0 down

-Once configured the exmmple board is reached on `192.168.5.2`.
+Once configured the example board is reached on `192.168.5.2`.

 # Doxygen Callgraphs